programminghistorian/ph-submissions/en/drafts/originals/building-3d-environments-threejs-pt-2.md

 	dragControls = new DragControls( [ jars ], camera, renderer.domElement ); // first argument determines drag objects.

 ```
-Then we add event listeners for the 'dragstart' and 'dragstop' events.
-Here we will make the handler functions anonymous.
-We need to turn the orbital controls off while jars are being dragged.
+Then you add event listeners for the 'dragstart' and 'dragstop' events.
+Here you will make the handler functions anonymous.
+You need to turn the orbital controls off while jars are being dragged.

 After:
 ```